bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-mvct-01.md

 Web developers did exactly that, making their sites very interactive, and thus was born the era of "Web 2.0" web sites.
-However the client-side javascript quite often ended up becoming a tangled mess of unstructured Javascript and jQuery when the site tried to do something complex.
+However the client-side Javascript quite often ended up becoming a tangled mess of unstructured Javascript and jQuery when the site tried to do something complex.

 However, server side developers had been using the MVC pattern for some time now, and there was no reason to not do so client side too.